In God, we trust. All others must bring dataW Deming

 - Assuming you got the market right, the goal should be an increasing user base.
 The count while volatile over a short period, should show a trend over a long period of time, say a few months.

 - This basically is an indicator of whether your marketing channels or distribution is working.
-This does not tell you whether your website is doing fine or not or if it is relevant to the audience well or not.
+This does not tell you whether your website is doing fine or not.
+Also if it is relevant to the audience well or not.

-- In this case, the graphs show specific spikes and it will be interesting to know what prompted those.
+- In this case, the graphs in google analytics show specific spikes and it will be interesting to know what prompted those.